baggy2797/Leetcode/README.md

 # Leetcode Problems
-- storing all my solutions is a huge ask, hence Github :)
+- Storing all my solutions is a huge ask, hence Github :)